Bonnie Stern Food News

 For 17 years Bonnie wrote a weekly column for the National Post and her articles have appeared in numerous magazines.
 She has conducted popular workshops for the James Beard Foundation in New York City and leads culinary cultural trips to various delicious destinations.
 Bonnie is also the creator of a ground-breaking book club in which authors are invited to discuss their work during thematic dinners.

 Bonnie Stern is the recipient of many awards including ones from the Toronto Culinary Guild, the Ontario Hostelry Institute, Cuisine Canada and most notably she is the recipient of the 2007 Premier’s Award.
 Bonnie Stern’s Essentials of Home Cooking won the coveted International Association of Culinary Professionals’ award.
-Bonnie was inducted into the Taste Canada Hall of Fame in 2021.

-April 2024
+October 2024

 Bonnie